703deuce/chatterbox-tts-serverless/TTS_API_DOCUMENTATION.md

 ## 1. Basic TTS

-Convert text to speech using the default voice.
+Convert text to speech using the default voice or voice embeddings.

 ### Request
 ```json